Congress includes historic measures in government funding, pandemic relief bills

 “Members of Congress have not read this bill,” Rep. Alexandria Ocasio-Cortez, D-N.Y., said on Twitter.
 “It’s over 5,000 pages, arrived at 2pm today, and we are told to expect a vote on it in 2 hours.
 This isn’t governance.
 It’s hostage-taking.”

-“Who in their right mind thinks that this a responsible way of governing?” said Sen. Rick Scott, R-Fla.
+“Who in their right mind thinks that this a responsible way of governing?” said Sen. Rick Scott, R-Fla., who voted against the measure.

+Despite their frustration, lawmakers overwhelmingly approved the massive bill.
+The bill, broken into two parts to get through the House, was approved 327-85 and 359-53.
+Ocasio-Cortez and 40 other Democrats — as well as 43 Republicans — voted against the portion of the bill that funded the departments of Defense, Homeland Security and other agencies.

+The Senate approved the legislation 91-7.
+It now goes to the White House for President Donald Trump’s signature.

 Congressional leaders in both parties were under mounting pressure to approve legislation to respond to the pandemic in the face of expiring programs — such as the moratorium on housing evictions — and a dramatic spike in coronavirus cases around the country, prompting restrictions on movement and business closures.